AramZS/thespin/text-datagrid/ID-Luchador.markdown

 brief: El Hombre Magnifico.
 ---

-Chain has silver and gold applied to it. s
+Chain has silver and gold applied to it.